Table of Contents

 After deciding on a resolution, look into the real-time data from Obkio's monitoring tool to see if your chosen course of action solved the issue.

 The second SD-WAN issue is on the the underlay of ISP #2 caused by high bandwidth usage.
+This issue occurs when there is an excessive consumption of bandwidth on the network provided by ISP #2.

 In the screenshot above, we can see an Obkio Dashboard for a Branch #1 with various performance graphs.
 The selected view shows performance over the last 8 hours.